perminaa/SingularityHPC/README.md

 To install, run `git clone https://github.com/perminaa/SingularityHPC.git && cd SingularityHPC && bash buildscript.sh`.
 This will install and configure singularity and build a container called `container.sif`

-To run the container, you can use `singularity shell container.sif` to run in the singularity shell or `singularity exec container.sif <command>`.
+To run the container, you can use `singularity shell Container.sif` to run in the singularity shell or `singularity exec Container.sif <command>`.